 Second, companies prioritizing ESG practices are more likely to generate positive long-term returns and avoid environmental, social, and governance risks.
 For example, companies prioritizing energy efficiency and renewable energy are better positioned to transition to a low-carbon economy, and those prioritizing employee health and safety will likely avoid costly lawsuits and reputational damage.

 Third, the ESG framework is a way to ensure that companies are held accountable and disclose their sustainability efforts.
-As governments continue raising the bar on climate action, transparency has become essential to corporate social responsibility.
+Transparency has become essential to corporate social responsibility as governments continue raising the bar on climate action.

 ESG criteria refer to the standards investors and companies use to evaluate a company's environmental, social, and governance practices.
 ESG criteria measure a company's performance on various factors beyond financial metrics to determine its long-term sustainability and impact on society and the environment.